12OI3/12oi3.github.io/_project/2025-10-BEAT-Shojo.md

 sidebar:
   - title: BEAT-Shojo
     text: >
-      A Smash-like fighting game featuring players shouting at microphone to launch attacks.
+      A Smash-like fighting game where players shout into a microphone to launch attacks.
   - title: Tags
     text: >
       #ETC-BVW #Fighting #Microphone